The Magliari

 I magliari (internationally released as The Magliari) is a 1959 Italian drama film directed by Francesco Rosi.
 The film won the silver ribbon for best cinematography.

 In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 Plot summary

 Totonno is the leader of a gang of Italian workers who for years have been in West Germany.
 The group picks up rags and second hand cloths, marketing them to customers for sheer fabric with which to sew clothes.
 The work is dishonest.

-Mario is a fellow Italian in Germany to work as a miner but decides to return to Italy after losing his job.
-Totonno steals his passport to avoid the police and then offers Mario a job as “magliaro” (cloth seller).
+Mario is a fellow Italian in Germany to work as a miner but decides to return to Italy after losing his job and family Totonno steals his passport to avoid the police and then offers Mario a job as “magliaro” (cloth seller).
 Mario decides to stay.

 Totonno and his gang are exposed and decide to relocate to Hamburg.
 They encounters a band of Pole, who're doing the same dirty work.
 Mario begins an affair with Paula, the wife of a wealthy man.